-House Officer Community Provider and Counties Manukau The House Officer will: The Community Provider will: Apply for leave as soon as possible; this leave will be covered by other GPs in the practice.
-Arrange cover for leave when this has been approved by Health NZ Te Whatu Ora.
-Submit their application for leave to the RMO Support for processing.
+House Officer Community Provider The House Officer will: The Community Provider will.
+Apply for leave as soon as possible; this leave will be covered by other GPs in the practice.
+Arrange cover for leave once the Counties Manukau District has confirmed that the leave request has Submit their application for leave to the RMO Support for processing. been approved.